Rural Studio

-The Rural Studio is a design-build architecture studio run by Auburn University.
+The Rural Studio is a design-build architecture school and studio class run by Auburn University.
 It teaches students about the social responsibilities of the profession of architecture and provides good houses and buildings for poor communities in rural west Alabama, US, part of what is called the "Black Belt".

+History

 The studio was founded in 1993 by architects Samuel Mockbee and D. K. Ruth.
 It is led by UK-born architect Andrew Freear.
 Each year the program builds several projects: a house by the third-year students, and two to three thesis projects by groups of 3 to 5 fifth-year students.
 The Rural Studio has built more than 80 houses and civic projects in Hale, Perry and Marengo counties.
 The Rural Studio is based in Newbern, a small town in Hale County.
 Many of its best-known projects are in the tiny community of Mason's Bend, on the banks of the Black Warrior River.

 The studio has been criticized for the way its projects take advantage of the power relations inherent in gift-giving, and for mistaking elitist architectural and middle-class values, rather than the process of political emancipation and self-determination, as a way to improve the lives of the poor.

+Notable projects

+Safe House Black History Museum

+The studio renovated, restored, and made an addition to the Safe House Black History Museum in Greensboro, Alabama, in the late 2010s.
+The redesign was awarded third place in American Architect's Building of the Year competition.